pressbooks/pressbooks-saml-sso/README.md

 The plugin looks for the following Attributes in the Response:

-+ Requires: urn:oid:0.9.2342.19200300.100.1.1 (samAccountName or equivalent, ideally with FriendlyName `uid`)
++ Requires: `urn:oid:0.9.2342.19200300.100.1.1` (samAccountName or equivalent, ideally with FriendlyName `uid`)
-+ Strongly recommends: urn:oid:0.9.2342.19200300.100.1.3 (email-address, or equivalent, ideally with FriendlyName `mail`).
++ Strongly recommends: `urn:oid:0.9.2342.19200300.100.1.3` (email-address or equivalent, ideally with FriendlyName `mail`).
 If no value is available we fall back to `uid@127.0.0.1`
-+ Optional: urn:oid:1.3.6.1.4.1.5923.1.1.1.6 (eduPersonPrincipalName or equivalent).
++ Optional: `urn:oid:1.3.6.1.4.1.5923.1.1.1.6` (eduPersonPrincipalName or equivalent).
 Upon the first launch for a given user, if mail cannot match an existing person, and this value is present, we'll try to use it.

 The email can be filtered, example: `add_filter( 'pb_integrations_multidomain_email', function( $email, $uid, $plugin ) { /* Custom use case, return $email */ }, 10, 3 );`

 Because this plugin uses the fabulous [onelogin/php-saml](https://github.com/onelogin/php-saml/) toolkit, [many other configuration variables can be tweaked](https://github.com/onelogin/php-saml/#settings).

 ## Sending logs
 If you use AWS and wish to log SAML attempts on your server, you will need define some environment variables on the server which is hosting your Pressbooks instance.
 ### AWS S3
 Define the following environment variables: